-Students who reach Stage 8 can take our 8-week Business English course.
-They are taught with the Callan Method, but contain extra writing and vocabulary sections.
-The writing practice covers writing business letters, reports and memos.
-The vocabulary exercises introduce new words, phrases and expressions used in common business and professional situations.
+Students who reach Stage 8 will be able to take our 8-week Business English course.
+It will be taught with the Callan Method, but contain extra writing and vocabulary sections.
+The writing practice will cover writing business letters, reports and memos.
+The vocabulary exercises introduce new words and phrases used in common business and professional situations.